-- May become shy and timid, even though they do well in the class. - May become "hooked" on the trappings of failure. - ➤ May suffer from inferiority / superiority complex. - ➤ May fail to develop a sense of self-efficacy. - May fail to develop study and coping skills.
+- > May become shy and timid, even though they do well in the class. - > May become "hooked" on the trappings of failure. - > May suffer from inferiority / superiority complex. - > May fail to develop a sense of self-efficacy. - > May fail to develop study and coping skills.

 Nonetheless, many students do struggle with the language tasks.
 They are a diverse group who can challenge the artistry of the most expert teacher in listening deeply, believing unconditionally, and moving beyond a recipe or blueprint approach to teaching to shape classrooms that offer many avenues and timetables to understanding.
-The following principles are useful to mentor struggling learners advanced learners in the class:
+After understanding the needs of struggling learners, a few practical thoughts that help to take special care of them are discussed as under:

-➤ Look for the struggling learner's positives.
+- > Look for the struggling learner's positives.
 Every student does some things relatively well.
-It's important to find those things, to affirm them in private conversations and before peers, to design tasks that draw on those strengths, and to ensure that the student can use strengths as a means of tackling areas of difficulty.

-- > Encourage their strengths rather than focusing on their weakneses: The difference between teachers and students is that teachers have a choice.
+It's important to find those things, to affirm them in private conversations and before peers, to design tasks that draw on those strengths, and to ensure that the student can use strengths as a means of tackling areas of difficulty. - > Encourage their strengths rather than focusing on their weaknesses: The difference between teachers and students is that teachers have a choice.
 Struggling learners are more likely to retain motivation to learn when their days allow them to concentrate on tasks that are relevant and make them feel strong.
 It's important to avoid the temptation of looking at their weaknesses. - Pay attention to relevance for each day.
 Learners don't "do school" well today, and teachers keep insisting that perseverance will pay off "someday"-often in the future.
 Dewey (1938) reminds us that if school isn't for today, it will often turn out to be for nothing.
 He believed this to be true for all learners.
 Certainly it is so for many struggling learners.
-A skilled teacher conscientiously works to make each day's explorations compelling for that day. - ➤ Teach according to learning profiles.
-Know the struggling students' learning profiles to understand their learning styles.
-Create tasks for struggling learners (individuals or groups with similar profiles) that are a chunk more difficult than the teacher believes they can accomplish.
-Then teach for success by encouraging, providing support, guiding planning, delineating criteria, and so on. - ➤ Use many opportunities to learning.
+A skilled teacher conscientiously works to make each day's explorations compelling for that day. - > Teach according to learning profiles.
+Know your struggling students' learning profiles to understand their learning styles.
+Create tasks for struggling learners (individuals or groups with similar profiles) that are a chunk more difficult than you believe they can accomplish.
+Then teach for success by encouraging, providing support, guiding planning, delineating criteria, and so on. - > Use many opportunities to learning.
 Some students learn best with their ears, some with their eyes, and some with touch or movement.
 Some are solitary learners; some must interact with friends in order to learn.
 Some students work well by gathering details and constructing a bird's-eye view of what is being studied.
 Others will not learn unless the bird's-eye view is clear to them before they encounter the details.
 Struggling learners sometimes become more successful learners just because their way of learning is readily accessible through both teacher design and student choice.

 The teacher becomes as keepers and dispensers of knowledge and move toward themselves as organizers of learning opportunities.
 They enable students to take responsibility for their own learning under their mentoring.
 These teachers assess students' readiness through a variety of means, analyze and interpret student clues about interests and learning preferences, create a variety of ways students can gather information and develop varied ways students can explore and 'own' ideas and present varied channels through which students can express and expand understanding.
-The following precepts are useful to mentor Struggling Learners: